theirishkiwi/victor-hugo/site/content/en/blog/nutrition.md

 ---

 Hi, thanks for taking the time to watch this live video.
 This is the second video on the series of How to Get Out of Survival Mode and in this video, I discuss nutrition.
-My name is Chris Lindsay, thanks for watching, from https://Chrislindsay.org.
+My name is Chris Lindsay, thanks for watching.

 ## Stress and eating.